What Is Nursing Home Neglect?

 - Inadequate training: As with any job, improperly or undertrained staff cannot preform tasks correctly.
 This can lead to even more dangerous mistakes with handling and medications.

 Your elder’s nursing home legally has a duty of care to uphold.
-This includes ensuring staff are willing and able to care for every elder in the nursing home.
+This includes ensuring staff is willing and able to care for every elder in the nursing home.

 Reporting Nursing Home Neglect